 The SCAR Krill Group (SKEG), granted Expert Group status in September 2022, held its annual workshop in March 2023 on “Development of Krill stock hypothesis (KSH) for CCAMLR 48”.
 See www.scar.org/science/skeg/home/.

-There are three active action groups in the Humanities and Social Sciences: Public Engagement with Antarctic Research (PEAR), whose key activity in 2022 was its Global Mapping Project, an online survey of public engagement activities and needs in relation to the Antarctic and Southern Ocean; the Action Group on Intrinsic Value in Antarctica (AGIVA) which seeks to develop a broad cross-cultural understanding of the intrinsic value of Antarctica in order that the intention of the Madrid Protocol to provide protection to this value can be better understood; and thirdly, the Tourism Action Group (Ant-TAG) which is discussed further in IPxxx.
+There are three active action groups in the Humanities and Social Sciences: Public Engagement with Antarctic Research (PEAR), whose key activity in 2022 was its Global Mapping Project, an online survey of public engagement activities and needs in relation to the Antarctic and Southern Ocean; the Action Group on Intrinsic Value in Antarctica (AGIVA) which seeks to develop a broad cross-cultural understanding of the intrinsic value of Antarctica in order that the intention of the Madrid Protocol to provide protection to this value can be better understood; and thirdly, the Tourism Action Group (Ant-TAG) which is discussed further in ATCM XLIV IP075 SCAR Tourism Action Group (Ant-TAG).

 SCAR awarded five early-career Fellowships, including the first Prince Albert II of Monaco Foundation Fellowship funded by the Polar Initiative, and three Visiting Scholarships.
 SCAR Medals were awarded to Prof Pippa Whitehouse and Prof Elisabeth Sikes for Excellence in Antarctic Research, to Prof Stephen Ackley for International Scientific Coordination and to Dr Bethan Davies for Education and Communication.

 In December 2022 SCAR and the International Arctic Science Committee announced that preparatory work was underway for a 5th International Polar Year (IPY) in 2032-33.
-Further information is provided in IP50.
+Further information is provided in IP050 Plans for a fifth International Polar Year 2032/33.

 Equality, Diversity and Inclusion (EDI)

 SCAR’s EDI Action Group, approved in 2021, now has over 150 members.
 A significant theme emerging during the OSC was the need to facilitate safe space discussion groups and identify the most effective platforms to do so.
 In November 2022, the group celebrated the third international Polar Pride Day, along with many others.
 Subgroups are working on topics such as developing a code of conduct and surveying diversity across the community and across SCAR’s capacity-building activities.
-Further information is provided in IP77
+Further information is provided in IP077 The SCAR Equality, Diversity and Inclusion Action Group.

 Selected Forthcoming Meetings